Magnetic behavior of the $5d^1$ Re-based double perovskite Sr$_2$ZnReO$_6$: Introduction

 In this paper, we take advantage of high-quality crystalline samples to revise the crystallographic structure of~\SZRO{} using synchrotron x-ray diffraction.
 We then investigate the magnetization dynamics and magnetic structure through bulk magnetization measurements and muon spin rotation and relaxation (\muon{}), the latter being a highly sensitive local probe of magnetism on the atomic scale and ideally suited to detect the very small magnetic moments predicted in this compound.
 Finally, we complement our experimental findings with DFT+$\mu$ and force-theorem in Hubbard-I calculations to identify and validate the nature of the magnetic order.

-The remainder of this paper is organized as follows; In Sec.~\ref{sec:methods} we present both the experimental and computational methods that have been utilized in this work followed by the description of the obtained crystal structure from synchrotron XRD in Sec. \ref{sec:crystal}.
+The remainder of this paper is organized as follows; In Sec.~\ref{sec:methods} we present both the experimental and computational methods that have been utilized in this work followed by the description of the crystal structure obtained from synchrotron XRD in Sec. \ref{sec:crystal}.
 In Sec.~\ref{sec:magnetic}, the magnetization measurements data are presented while the $\mu$SR measurements together with the DFT calculations of the muon sites are presented in Sec.~\ref{sec:musr} and Sec.~\ref{sec:muon_dipolar}, respectively.
 The identification of the magnetic structure based on force-theorem in Hubbard-I approach and the validation of the structure by the muon local field simulation is presented in Sec.~\ref{sec:dipolar}.
 The summary is presented in Sec.~\ref{sec:conclu}.
-More details on data analysis are presented in the supplemental material (SM)~\footnote{See Supplemental Material at [URL will be inserted by publisher] for FFT spectra and additional data}.
+More details on data analysis are presented in the Supplemental Material (SM)~\footnote{See Supplemental Material at [URL will be inserted by publisher], which includes Refs.~\cite{Bonfa2018_muesr, Pourovskii2016, magint, Fioremosca2025, Fioremosca2024b, PhysRevB.103.104401}, for more additional data and details}.